CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Verify unique disclaimer item in `metadata.properties` array and then its `value` property

-Using the custom configuration file `test/custom/cdx-1-6-test-metedata-properties-disclaimer.json` for this validation check is as follows;
+Using the custom configuration file `test/custom/cdx-1-6-test-metedata-properties-disclaimer.json` for this validation check is as follows:

 ```json